-The Regeneration Framework also forms a precursor to the preparation of a Public Realm Strategy for the Square Mile.
-The public realm concepts set out in this document will form the starting point for this more comprehensive Public Realm Strategy which will provide further detail and assign priority to proposals.
 The Regeneration Framework has been prepared through a collaborative process working closely with, and reporting to the Town Centre Regeneration Group.
 Major landowners and developers have also been engaged in the process and have shared their proposals and aspirations for sites.
 Covid has placed some restrictions on the masterplan process with the wider stakeholder workshops that were originally envisaged not possible.